 What is Counseling?

 The campus environment can be exciting and challenging.
 It can also be highly stressful as social and emotional concerns can interfere with effective functioning and academic performance.
 The Counseling Services staff provides individual counseling to help students benefit from their college experience by enhancing their psychological health and personal effectiveness.
 Counseling is a unique, confidential and collaborative relationship between a trained helper and a person seeking help.
 The skills of the helper, the atmosphere created and strengths of the person seeking help work together to facilitate positive changes.
 Our staff helps students deal with a diverse range of mental health and developmental concerns.
 Many people, including highly successful ones, find significant benefits from counseling as they navigate periods of turmoil in their lives or work to enhance their quality of life.

 Initial and Subsequent Appointments

 You can call our office or come by in person to schedule an initial appointment.
 Our phone number is 717-361-1405, and we are located in Suite 216 in the Baugher Student Center.
 Urgent and crisis walk-in services are also available.
 During your first appointment you will complete information forms, discuss your concerns and goals with a therapist, and determine what services will be most effective.
 When indicated, we will help you connect with on-campus and/or community resources.
 Regarding subsequent appointments, please keep in mind that counseling is most effective when clients actively participate in establishing and working on treatment goals, completing assignments between sessions, and discussing difficult issues.
 If you have to cancel/reschedule an appointment, please do so 24 hours in advance so that another student might make use of that time.
 Counseling services are free to full-time students enrolled in the traditional academic program.
-If you are experiencing a mental health crisis outside of our office hours, please call Elizabethtown College’s Campus Security at 717-361-1111.
+If you are experiencing a mental health crisis outside of our office hours, please call Elizabethtown College’s Campus Safety at 717-361-1111.
 They can put you in contact with the Counseling Services on-call therapist.